 Converged Infrastructure (CI) is a convergence of compute, storage, and networking infrastructure in the data center.

 Deep learning is a branch of machine learning.
 Unlike traditional machine learning algorithms, many of which have a finite capacity to learn no matter how much data they acquire, deep learning systems can improve their performance with access to more data: the machine version of more experience.
+After machines have gained enough experience through deep learning, they can be put to work for specific tasks such as driving a car, detecting weeds in a field of crops, detecting diseases, inspecting machinery to identify faults, and so on.

 A digital twin is a virtual model of a real world object or process that can be used to simulate real-world conditions in real time.

 Flash storage is a data storage technology based on high-speed, electrically programmable memory.
+The term “flash” comes from the speed with which it writes data and performs random I/O operations.

 A subset of artificial intelligence (AI), machine learning (ML) is the area of computational science that focuses on analyzing and interpreting patterns and structures in data to enable learning, reasoning, and decision making outside of human interaction.

 Microservices are an architectural approach to creating cloud applications.
 Each application is built as a set of services, and each service runs in its own processes and communicates through APIs.
+The evolution that led to cloud microservices architecture began more than 20 years ago.
+The concept of a services structure is older than containers and dates from before the era of modern web applications.
+A microservices architecture is a way of developing applications that has matured into a best practice over time.

 A NAS (network-attached storage) system is a file-dedicated storage device attached to a network that allows data to be accessible from multiple authorized users and devices.
+NAS devices connect to the network via standard Ethernet and provide a single access point for storage, making data continuously available for employees to collaborate and work effectively, regardless of where they are located.

 You can use the non-volatile memory express (NVMe) protocol to provide storage in a SAN environment.
 The NVMe protocol is optimized for performance with solid state storage.